vue-vine/vue-vine/packages/docs/src/specification/overview.md

 To define props for component, there're two ways for you:

-1. Give your VCF a `props` formal parameter as the first one, and write a TypeScript Object literal type annotation for it, with all the props you want to define.
+1. Define props on a VCF parameter, it should be the first one, and write a TypeScript Object literal type annotation for it, with all the props you want to define.

 2. Use `vineProp` macro to define prop one by one, but the advantage of this way is that you can easily use every single prop's value as a `Ref`, instead of wrapping `props` with`toRefs` manually.